kushshukla24/T3_P1_PathPlanning/README.md

 Below are the high-level implementation details to achieve the objective of the required Path Planner:

 ### Smooth and Safe Trajectory.
-Metric: The Self-Driving Car should
+**Metric**: The Self-Driving Car should
 - not exceed a maximum allowed speed of 50 m/sec^2,
-- total acceleration of 10 m/s^2,
+- not exceed total acceleration of 10 m/s^2,
-- jerk of 10 m/s^3, and,
+- not exceed jerk of 10 m/s^3,
-- not have any collisions
+- not have any collisions,
-- stay in lanes, except when changing lanes
+- stay in lanes, except when changing lanes, and,
-- able to change lanes
+- able to change lanes.

 To attain these goals of limits in terms of speed, acceleration and jerk, the initial speed of the car is set to 0.
 The car is then gradually accelerated (5 m/sec^2) in case its speed is less than the maximum allowed speed, and gradually de-accelerated (-5 m/sec^2) in case the car senses another vehicle close by in its lane.
 The gradual acceleration and de-acceleration help to place the acceleration and jerk to be in permissible limits.\
 Acceleration is stopped once the car reaches the maximum permissible speed on the highway, ensuring the speed of car is always below the max speed limit.\
-\

 De-acceleration on sensing other vehicles in the same lane is the first measure taken to avoid collisions.
-Also, while lane changing, the vehicles in the target lanes are checked for proximity and thereby lane changing decision is made, only if its safe.\
+Also, while lane changing, the vehicles in the target lanes are checked for proximity and thereby lane changing decision is made, only if its safe.

-\
-To maintain the lane while driving we relied on the Frenet co-ordinates (which contains longitudinal [s], and lateral [d] co-ordinates).
+To maintain the lane while driving we relied on the **Frenet co-ordinates** (which contains longitudinal [s], and lateral [d] co-ordinates).
 This gave us abstraction to stay in either lane 0,1,2 and code accordingly, irrespective of the curves and turns of the road.
 We generated 3 way-points ahead at longitudinal distance 30, 60 and 90 m, and fitted a spline for modeling a smooth trajectory along the lane.
-As per the problem statement, the lane width is 4 m, so to keep the car at the center of the lane we used\
+As per the problem statement, the lane width is 4 m, so to keep the car at the center of the lane we used:
 ```
 lane_location = 2 + 4 * lane_number